wetware/casm/specs/pex.md

 Crucially, the PubSub router and the Kademlia DHT fail to satisfy one or more of these requirements.

 ## Protocol Specification
 ### Overview

-**pex** stands for *Peer-Exchange* and takes care of maintaining a peer-to-peer unstructured overlay.
+**PeX** stands for *Peer-Exchange* and takes care of maintaining a peer-to-peer unstructured overlay.
 In other words it is responsible for ensuring connectivity, so that all the nodes form a single connected random network.
 Also, it provides a [Discovery](https://github.com/libp2p/go-libp2p-core/blob/master/discovery/discovery.go) API for providing a random set of nodes from the network at any given time.
 This is mainly used by other services that need to discover new peers for staying connected in the network.

 To do this, it uses a gossiping protocol that forms an unstructured peer-to-peer overlay.
 This protocol is based on [The Peer Sampling Service](https://dl.acm.org/doi/abs/10.5555/1045658.1045666).

+### Conventions

+>The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119) and [RFC 2119](https://datatracker.ietf.org/doc/html/rfc8174).

 ### Definitions
 - **Overlay**: a network that is layered on top of another network.
 The nodes within the overlay can be seen as connected to other nodes via logical paths or links, which correspond to a path in the underlying network.